rymnc/reinforced-concrete-impls/README.md

 This is not needed in an execution environment where the word size is 254 bits and above.

-This Hash function has significantly lower constraints than [Poseidon](https://github.com/iden3/circomlib/blob/master/circuits/poseidon.circom), while having better security against statistical attacks.
+This Hash function has significantly lower constraints than [Poseidon](https://github.com/iden3/circomlib/blob/master/circuits/poseidon.circom), while having better security against statistical & algebraic attacks.

 This hash function can replace Poseidon in any zk-based application.
 This includes, but not limited to, Semaphore, RLN, and so on.